Dasago250/recipes/README.md

 Project for The Odin Project

-WebPage to display and Add recipes with images, information, ingredients and steps.
+Web Page to display recipes

-Skills: HTML
+Skills: HTML, CSS(Flexbox)

-Changes and skill to add: CSS, JS, Css frameworks, preprocessor and Lint
+Changes and skill to add: Add recipes with (images, information, ingredients and steps) , JS, Css frameworks, preprocessor and Lint.